zaxbux/docker-wintercms/readme.md

 ## Credits

 Some ideas were borrowed from [aspendigital/docker-octobercms](https://github.com/aspendigital/docker-octobercms).
-Their images work greate for October.
+Their images work great for October.